-When you think of apartments for rent at GVSU, you probably think of apartments, but not all living units off campus are apartments.
+When you think of apartments for rent near GVSU, you probably think of apartments, but not all living units off campus are apartments.
 At Meadows Crossing, they’re townhomes.
 This is because we think townhome living is superior to apartment living for Grand Valley students.

 If you are a first-time renter or a freshmen transitioning from dorm living, there are a number of things to consider before you decide where you should live - if you want to have the best experience you can.